 Building your own Timber Frame House

-Well, most people can – although it is much more complicated that most people think and can be quite stressful.
-If you have good DIY skills and access to DIY building products and DIY building supplies, including timber frame panels and other building components, if this is the form of construction you choose, then you are off to a fairly good start.
+Well, most people can – although it is much more complicated than most people think and can be quite stressful.
+Also, unless you are a skilled carpenter, you probably could not build a traditionally framed house like this example either.
+However, If you have good DIY skills and access to DIY building products and DIY building supplies, including timber frame panels and other building components, if this is the form of construction you choose, then you are off to a fairly good start.
 However, unless you are engaging an architect or very competent designer, you will also need significant knowledge of building design and the plethora of regulations that now impact on these.

 We hope that these simple notes will help you to think about some of the basic questions while you are making up your mind which is the best way for you to self-build your own house.

 Advice for Designing, Buying & Building a 'Kit' home

 Today, you can buy a ‘kit’ house from many different sources in the UK and from abroad.
 The suppliers fall into a few different categories, for instance long established firms who have the capability to design, engineer, manufacture and build your home to your, and your architects. exacting design.
 Some of them have wider construction knowledge and experience, but many new entrants do not.